 Emergency Department Safety Initiative

-The Emergency Department Safety Initiative (EDSI), 2010 – 2013, was a collaborative designed to improve treatment outcomes in the ED while lowering financial risk.
-Hospitals that collaborated in the initiative were provided with collaboration resources, education, teamwork training, and EFM training using NICHD terminology.
-The initiative focused on management of two high-risk clinical conditions in ED: chest pain and abdominal pain.
-Hospitals participating in the initiative experienced a significant reduction in claims frequency arising from the ED.
+The Emergency Department Safety Initiative (EDSI), 2010 – 2013, was a collaborative designed to improve treatment outcomes through enhancing diagnostic protocols in the ED while also lowering financial risk.
+The initiative focused on management of two high-risk clinical conditions in the ED: chest pain and abdominal pain.
+Hospitals that collaborated in the initiative were provided with collaboration resources and education, and experienced a significant reduction in claims frequency arising from the ED.
 Download our July 2015 whitepaper.